Espinay

 Wiltipoll sheep

-At Burrow Downs we have a small flock of A1 class Wiltipolls (Australian Wiltipoll Association inc. flock number 338).
+At Burrow Downs we have a small flock of Wiltipolls.
 The Wiltipoll is a prime lamb wool shedding breed developed in Australia.
 They are a polled version of the Wiltshire Horn.
 They shed their short white fleece annually in spring and early summer.
 They are a hardy 'easy care' breed which are good foragers.
 They can handle a wide range of conditions and produce a high quality meat.

 * There is no need to shear or crutch